-- The existing inventory of affordable housing in Arlington tends to be concentrated in areas once described as "definitely declining" - areas near town's borders with Somerville, Medford, and Lexington, and along Massachusetts Avenue.61 - Housing choices for lower-income buyers or renters are rare in Arlington's single-family neighborhoods. - Arlington's existing zoning all but freezes in place the inequitable residential land use pattern that existed 50+ years ago. - Leadership for equity and affordable housing is not broadly recognized or well received. - Housing insecurity is not evenly distributed across the population.
-It disproportionately affects people of color, older people, and those living on low incomes. - According to Arlington's Fair Housing Action Plan, from 2010-2019, disability status was the most commonly reported basis for discrimination complaints (11 out of 24 complaints). - Housing prices are out of sync with wage levels paid by local employers (including the Town).
+- The existing inventory of affordable housing in Arlington tends to be concentrated in areas once described as "definitely declining" - areas near town's borders with Somerville, Medford, and Lexington, and along Massachusetts Avenue. - Housing choices for lower-income buyers or renters are rare in Arlington's single-family neighborhoods. - Arlington's existing zoning all but freezes in place the inequitable residential land use pattern that existed 50+ years ago. - Leadership for equity and affordable housing is not broadly recognized or well received. - Housing insecurity is not evenly distributed across the population.
+It disproportionately affects people of color, older people, and those living on low incomes.